ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 - [Episode 3: What's new in version 2.0](http://www.sirver.net/blog/2012/02/05/third-episode-of-ultisnips-screencast/)
 - [Episode 4: Python Interpolation](http://www.sirver.net/blog/2012/03/31/fourth-episode-of-ultisnips-screencast/)

-They're old but gold, and pack an impressively thorough demonstration of UltiSnips' capabilities into about 20 minutes of video.
+They're old but gold, and pack an impressively thorough demonstration of UltiSnips's capabilities into about 20 minutes of video.
 I strongly suggest your watch them---you will find many of the features described in this article covered from a different perspective in the screencasts.